Compound Selection Decisions: An Almost SURE Approach: Abstract

 \section{Abstract}

-This paper proposes methods for producing \emph{compound selection decisions} in a Gaussian sequence model.
-Given unknown, fixed parameters $\mu_ {1:n}$ and known $\sigma_{1:n}$ with observations $Y_i \sim \Norm(\mu_i, \sigma_i^2)$, the decision maker would like to select a subset of indices $S$ so as to maximize utility $\frac{1}{n}\sum_{i\in S} (\mu_i - K_i)$, for known costs $K_i$.
-Inspired by Stein's unbiased risk estimate (SURE), we introduce an \emph{almost} unbiased estimator, called { \textsc{ASSURE}}, for the expected utility of a proposed decision rule. { \textsc{ASSURE}} allows a user to choose a welfare-maximizing rule from a pre-specified class by optimizing the estimated welfare, thereby producing selection decisions that borrow strength across noisy estimates.
-We show that { \textsc{ASSURE}} produces decision rules that are asymptotically no worse than the optimal but infeasible decision rule in the pre-specified class.
-We apply { \textsc{ASSURE}} to the selection of Census tracts for economic opportunity, the identification of discriminating firms, and the analysis of $p$-value decision procedures in A/B testing.
+This paper proposes methods for \emph{compound selection decision problems} in a Gaussian sequence model.
+Inspired by Stein's unbiased risk estimate (SURE), we introduce \assure{}, a family of estimators for \emph{welfare}, defined as the expected utility of a selection decision rule. \assure{} enables robust evaluation of selection decisions.
+For empirical Bayes decisions derived from random-effects models of unknown parameters, ASSURE estimates their welfare even when the models are misspecified.
+Optimizing ASSURE-estimated welfare over a pre-specified class of decision rules further borrows strength across noisy estimates and yields decision rules with favorable regret properties.
+These regret properties are again robust to potential misspecification of random effects models, thereby robustifying empirical Bayes methods.
+We apply \assure{} to selecting Census tracts for economic mobility, identifying discriminating firms, and evaluating $p$-value decision rules in A/B testing.